Naereen/web-sphinx/top10.en.rst

 - **David Hilbert**, I was amazed by his list of problems and the fact that most of them were and still are the main research goals in many directions of mathematics and computer science ;
 - **Nikolas Tesla**, for his life-long dedication to science, to common good and the fact that he refused to make money from his creations.
-- **Bertrand Russell**, for his amazing work that I discovered in the famous comic book "Logicomix" ;
+- **Bertrand Russell**, for his amazing work on logic and foundations of mathematics, that I discovered in the famous comic book "Logicomix" ;
 - **John von Neumann**, for many incredibly useful contributions in various domains and especially computer science, and for being one the most famous and inspirational `polymath <https://en.wikipedia.org/wiki/Polymath>`_ of our time ;
-- **Richard Feynman**, for his physics lecture and books ;
+- **Richard Feynman**, for his physics lecture and books, and being a famous professor recognized for the quality of his lectures ;
-- **Claude Shannon**, for a very inspiration career and amazing works on the foundations of information theory, which had huge influence in computer science, maths and signal processing ;
+- **Claude Shannon**, for a very inspiration career and amazing works on the foundations of information theory, which had huge influence in computer science, maths and signal processing, and also his passion about juggling ;
 - **Boris Vian**, the famous French poet and singer, was also a great engineer ;
 - **John Forbes Nash**, for being an inspirational figure of a great mathematician and career in science, despite suffering all his life from a mental illness ;
 - **Hedy Lamarr**, the perfect example of a great woman in science, not known enough despite a great career in Hollywood and cinema, and a major contribution in telecommunication and algorithms ;
-- `Richard Garfield <https://en.wikipedia.org/wiki/Richard_Garfield>`_ for the amazing game Magic of the Gathering (did you know he has a PhD in mathematics? he was the first PhD of maths that I knew of, when I was 11 and he was inspirational for many years!) ;
+- **Richard Garfield** for the amazing game Magic of the Gathering (did you know he has a PhD in mathematics? he was the first PhD of maths that I knew of, when I was 11 and he was inspirational for many years!) ;

 My 10 favorite scientist before 1900
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~